 Visit the Neuromuscular Disorders Patient page

 The primary objective of the Neuromuscular Division of the Department of Neurology is simple: patient care.
 Serving patients at the Vanderbilt Clinic, Veteran’s Administration Medical Center and the Monroe Carrell, Jr. Children’s Hospital at Vanderbilt, the faculty specializes in disorders of the nerve and muscle.
-Specifically, the Neuromuscular Division diagnoses, treats, and studies disorders including muscular dystrophies, ALS (Lou Gehrig’s disease), peripheral neuropathy, myasthenia gravis, chronic inflammatory demyelinating polyneuropathy (CIDP), spinal muscular atrophies, genetic neuropathies (such as Charcot-Marie-Tooth disease), glycogen storage diseases, periodic paralysis, and others.
+Specifically, the Neuromuscular Division diagnoses, treats, and studies disorders including muscular dystrophies, ALS (Lou Gehrig’s disease), peripheral neuropathy, myasthenia gravis, chronic inflammatory demyelinating polyneuropathy (CIDP), spinal muscular atrophies, genetic neuropathies (such as Charcot-Marie-Tooth disease), glycogen storage diseases, periodic paralysis, amyloid neuropathy and others.

 The Neuromuscular Division oversees specialty clinics in muscular dystrophy and ALS, certified as Centers of Excellence by the Muscular Dystrophy Association (MDA).
 These clinics are leaders in the Mid-South, providing patients with access to essential services including specialty-trained physicians, physical therapists, occupational therapists, speech pathologists, nutritionists, and other experts, as well as equipment and opportunities to enroll in research studies and drug trials.

 VUMC is also a Guillain-Barré Syndrome/CIDP Center of Excellence, and a pediatric Center of Excellence for spinal muscular atrophy.
 Faculty members in this division also collaborate closely with other departments such as genetics, cardiology, and primary care.
+Dr. Peltier is also a member of the Vanderbilt Amyloid Multidisciplinary program.

 The Neuromuscular Division boasts a long history of leading and participating in clinical studies related to the field.
 These studies focus on improvement and overall treatment of neuromuscular disorders as well as improving quality of life.
 Areas of research include Duchenne muscular dystrophy, ALS, spinal muscular atrophy, pediatric neuromuscular disorders, myasthenia gravis, CIDP, diabetic neuropathy, and amyloid neuropathy.